 - Jinja airfield

-The overall supervision of the aerodromes is done by the Manager Up-country Airports assisted by Officers-in-Charge and Airfield supervisors stationed at each station.
+The overall supervision of the aerodromes is done by the General Manager – Regional Airports assisted by Officers-in-Charge and Airfield supervisors stationed at each station.

 The department is headed by the Manager Aerodrome Maintenance.
 It ensures that equipment and machinery at the Airport is in a good state of maintenance and repair so that the promised level of service can be delivered to users.
 It has 4 sections namely: